fineshopdesign/cf-wasm/packages/photon/README.md

 You can use `others` submodule and provide wasm binaries using `initPhoton` function to make it work on other runtime (i.e. `Browser`, `Web Worker`, etc).

+> [!WARNING]
-> **Warning:** The `others` submodule is yet experimental.
+> The `others` submodule is yet experimental.
 Breaking changes may be introduced without following semantic versioning.

 [@deox/cors-worker](https://www.npmjs.com/package/@deox/cors-worker) can make messaging even more easier when using web workers.